Simina08Barbu/Gas-detection-car/README.md

 # Gas detection car
-  The topic of my project consists in the realization of a gas leak detection system, which aims to prevent possible explosions and the destruction of various equipment, so that they can be avoided, without being injured.
+  The topic of my project consists of realization of a gas leak detection system, which aims to prevent possible explosions and the destruction of various equipment, so that they can be avoided, without being injured.

   ## 🔌Circuit diagram
   <img src="https://github.com/Simina08Barbu/Gas-detection-car/assets/115221512/c6856922-df96-4b34-a37a-35afc7821f31" width="600" height="500">